hoylabs/OpenDTU-OnBattery-docs/docs/firmware/compile_webapp.md

 There is a development server which hosts the frontend at your local computer and allows easy development.
 It will forward the requests to the backend automatically to your ESP32 (configurable IP address).
-That means you can develop the webinterface without flashing the ESP32 (if the WebAPI stays the same).
+That means you can develop the webinterface without flashing the ESP32 (if the Web API stays the same).

 ## Install prerequisites